aospapp/aosp/tools/test/connectivity/acts/README.md

 for accessing commercially avilable devices, Android devices, and a collection of utility functions to further ease test development.
-It is an ideal desktop tool for a wireless stack developer or integrator whether exercising a new code path, performing sanity testing, or running extended regression test suites.
+It is an ideal desktop tool for a wireless stack developer or integrator whether exercising a new code path, performing confidence testing, or running extended regression test suites.

 Included in the tests/google directory are a bundle of tests, many of which can be run with as little as one or two Android devices with wifi, cellular, or